When Lao-tzu says: “All are clear, I alone am clouded,” he is expressing what I now feel in advanced old age.

 After over thirty years of doing dreamwork I'm convinced that dreams that are meant for us to remember, we remember.
 The rest do their work within like psychic housekeepers that come in after hours and take care of things without being…Continue

 Added by Paul DeBlassie III on October 7, 2014 at 9:50am — No Comments

-All along the U.S. / Mexico border, government agents and armed vigilantes mobilize to stop the invasion of dirty (diseased), or lazy (go on welfare), or persistent (take our jobs away) “illegal aliens.”
-But mostly, we build walls to keep out the Other (unless we need him to work in our fields, mow our lawns and wash our dishes).
-Politicians regularly call for funding to extend the Southern California border wall all the way to East Texas. …Continue
+All along the U.S. / Mexico border, government agents and armed vigilantes mobilize to stop the invasion of dirty (diseased), or lazy (go on welfare), or persistent (take our jobs away), or dangerous (bad hombres) “illegal aliens.”
+But mostly, we build walls to keep out the Other (unless we need him or her to work in our fields, construct our buildings, watch our children and elderly, mow our lawns,…Continue